jazzify/recofy/README.md

     rm -r -fo .git # for Windows (Terminal)
     # or just right click and delete.
     ```
-1. Install pre-commit hooks with `pre-commit install`
-1. This is the **best time to remove, include or replace** anything from the base project, for example we can remove `Celery` + `Beats` if we are not going to perform any Task nor cronjob.
-We can replace the DB settings to match any other engine and so on.
+1. This is the **best time to remove or replace** anything from the base project, for example we can remove `Celery` + `Beats` if we are not going to perform any Task nor cronjob or we can replace the DB settings to match any other engine and so on.
+The following are common things you might want to delete (but don't forget to remove all the references as well):
+    - .github/ (to remove github actions)
+    - Celery + Beats
+        - docker/docker-compose.local.yaml
+        - django_base/
+            - celery.py
+            - settings/base.py
+            - extra_settings/celery.py
+        - pyproject.toml (Project dependencies)
+    - Redis
+        - docker/docker-compose.local.yaml
+        - django_base/
+            - settings/base.py
+        - pyproject.toml (Project dependencies)

+1. Edit the README.md file to match your final initial setup
 1. Create the project's git to have a clean git history:
     ```sh
     git init
+    pre-commit install # install pre-commit hooks
     git add .
     git commit -m "Initial commit"
     git remote add origin <github-uri>